ShresthaAgarwal/Mycalculator/README.md

 # Mycalculator

-Here is the source code of a simple calculator application.
+Here is the image of a simple calculator application.